bernedom/bernedom.github.io/_posts/2026-01-27-encryption-at-rest.md

 ```

-The provisioning process involves the following steps:
+The path for already provisioned devices is quite straight forward: Retrieve the encryption key from OTP memory, map the LUKS containers using `cryptsetup`, mount the root filesystem, and call `switch_root` to boot into the LUKS-encrypted root filesystem.

+The provisioning process is more complex and requires several steps to create the LUKS-encrypted root filesystem and store the encryption key in OTP memory.
+Our script will perform the following steps during the provisioning process:

+1. Detect if the device is already provisioned by checking if the encryption key is present in OTP memory and if the root filesystem partitions are already LUKS encrypted.
-1. Generate a unique encryption key for the device using a secure random number generator.
+2. Generate a unique encryption key for the device using a secure random number generator.
-2. Store the generated encryption key in the One-Time Programmable (OTP) memory of the Raspberry Pi CM4 using the appropriate tools (e.g., `rpi-eeprom`).
+3. Store the generated encryption key in the One-Time Programmable (OTP) memory of the Raspberry Pi CM4 using the appropriate tools (e.g., `rpi-eeprom`).
-3. Create a LUKS-encrypted container for the root filesystem using the generated encryption key.
+4. Create a LUKS-encrypted container for the root filesystem using the generated encryption key.
-4. Copy the unencrypted root filesystem into the LUKS-encrypted container.
+5. Copy the unencrypted root filesystem into the LUKS-encrypted container.
-5. Boot into the newly created LUKS-encrypted root filesystem.
+6. Boot into the newly created LUKS-encrypted root filesystem.

 One question to clarify is where to store the unencrypted root filesystem before the provisioning process.
 Since LUKS does not support in-place encryption of existing filesystems, we need to have the unencrypted root filesystem available somewhere during the first boot.
 If you are using an A/B partition scheme, you can store the unencrypted root filesystem in one of the partitions (e.g., partition A) and use the other partition (e.g., partition B) for the LUKS-encrypted root filesystem.
 During the provisioning process, the init script can copy the unencrypted root filesystem from partition A into the LUKS-encrypted container on partition B and then do the same vice versa from the now encrypted B partition to A. While this complicates the init script somewhat, it streamlines the provisioning process significantly, as no external media is required to provide the unencrypted root filesystem during the first boot and the entire image can be flashed at once using `.wic` images or similar.